lukejmorrison/code2md/README.md

 ## Workspace Cleanup & Publishing

-- **Cleanup Before Publishing**: Run `prebuildcleanupscript.ps1` to move temp/log files to backup, clean dependencies, and generate a build checklist.
+- **Cleanup Before Publishing**: Use your own local scripts or manual steps to move temp/log files to backup, clean dependencies, and generate a build checklist if needed.
-- **Remove Unneeded Files**: Run `cleanup_unneeded_files.ps1` to delete old VSIX, backup, codereview, examples, and test scripts.
+- **Remove Unneeded Files**: Use your own local scripts or manual steps to delete old VSIX, backup, codereview, examples, and test scripts if needed.
-- **Publish**: Use `publish_vsce.ps1` to build, package, and publish to the VS Code Marketplace and GitHub.
+- **Publish**: Use `vsce` to build, package, and publish to the VS Code Marketplace and GitHub.

 ## Troubleshooting
 - **Log Files**: Check detailed logs in the `codereview` folder (e.g., `codereview/2025-03-19_0257PM_MyProject_v01.log`).